Emerald, Kansas – Extinct in Anderson County

 In the meantime, a post office was established on June 15, 1869.

 During the 1870s and 1880s, large numbers of immigrants flowed into Kansas.
-Soon Emerald became an Irish-German community.
-By 1895 Emerald had more than 75 families attending church.
+Soon, Emerald became an Irish-German community.
+By 1895, more than 75 families attended church.
 However, the post office closed that year on September 14.

-Forty years after the first Mass a magnificent 55 x 100-foot Roman-style church was dedicated.
-Brick was used for the structure and the foundation was constructed of granite rock brought in from Texas.
+Forty years after the first Mass, a magnificent 55 x 100-foot Roman-style church was dedicated.
+The structure was made of brick, and the foundation was made of granite rock from Texas.
 The majestic dome was visible from many miles away.
 St. Patrick’s became known as the “Cathedral of the Plains.”

 St. Patricks Cemetery courtesy Google Maps.